-In this post I will illustrate the integration tests infrastructure I used for the jena-nosql project on my GitHub account.
+In this post, I will illustrate the integration test infrastructure I used for the jena-nosql project on SpazioCodice’s GitHub account.

-The core of the project itself is not associated with a specific storage, so a set of integration tests that run towards a (mini)instance of a not-well-known target storage is required in order to make sure about the functional correctness of each binding.
+The core of the project itself is not associated with specific storage, so a set of integration tests that run towards a (mini)instance of not-well-known target storage is required to ensure the functional correctness of each binding.

 - starts an embedded instance of Cassandra before all integration tests

-- stops that instance after the last integration test
+- stop that instance after the last integration test

-So, at the end, if you want to run the integration test suite against Cassandra, just cd to jena-nosql project directory (where the top level pom.xml is located) and run Maven as follows:
+So, in the end, if you want to run the integration test suite against Cassandra, just cd to jena-nosql project directory (where the top-level pom.xml is located) and run Maven as follows:

 > mvn clean install -P cassandra-2x

 You don’t need to set any permission or any configuration because the embedded instance will “live” within the target build folder.